A pragmatic classification framework for AI incident monitoring: Appendix

-\paragraph{Inter-assessor agreement.} Stability is evaluated across repeated runs of the same LLM, across different LLMs, and against human raters on a per-MQ sample.
-The sampler stratifies pipeline output into full / partial / negative and draws a seeded random sample of up to $k$ per stratum; raters label a blinded, shuffled subset using the same schema.
-We report Cohen's $\kappa$ on $S\_match$ (3-way), $R\_match$ (3-way), and the binary full-match, plus per-stratum percent agreement and MAE on harm lower/upper bounds.
-Results are pending and will be added in the final version.
+\paragraph{Inter-assessor agreement.} We validate pipeline output against human raters on two MQs (AV injury, AI chatbots), each scored once with \texttt{claude-3.5-haiku}.
+For each MQ, the sampler stratifies pipeline output into full/partial/negative and draws a seeded random sample of up to $k$ per stratum; raters label a blinded, shuffled subset using the same schema as the pipeline (\texttt{S\_match}, \texttt{R\_match}, severity, harm-quantity bounds).
+We report Cohen's $\kappa$ on \texttt{S\_match} (3-way), \texttt{R\_match} (3-way), and the binary full-match for all pairs of raters, treating the LLM as one rater among humans.
+This is a single-model, single-run evaluation: run-to-run stability of the same LLM and cross-model agreement are out of scope and left to future work.

+\paragraph{Results.} Three raters scored AV injury and four scored AI chatbots.
+Figure~\ref{fig:inter-rater} plots pairwise $\kappa$ for every human-human pair (the ceiling implied by human disagreement) and every LLM-human pair.
+On the composite full-match decision the LLM sits inside the human-human cloud on both topics ($\bar{\kappa}_{\text{LH}} = 0.69$ vs.\ $\bar{\kappa}_{\text{HH}} = 0.56$ for AV injury; $0.81$ vs.\ $0.68$ for AI chatbots).
+The decomposed labels show topic-specific asymmetries: on AV injury the model matches or beats humans on subject identification ($0.77$ vs.\ $0.67$) but falls below the ceiling on risk-event identification ($0.51$ vs.\ $0.80$); on AI chatbots the pattern reverses---the model matches humans on risk-event ($0.83$ vs.\ $0.87$) and is slightly below on subject ($0.41$ vs.\ $0.51$).

+\paragraph{Validity.} With 3-6 human-human and 3-4 LLM--human pairs per topic, this is a validation sanity-check, not a powered test of equivalence: a nonparametric comparison of $\bar{\kappa}_{\text{HH}}$ and $\bar{\kappa}_{\text{LH}}$ from so few points has negligible statistical power.
+One LLM-human pair on AI chatbots yielded $\kappa = 1.0$ on full-match, a degree of agreement not seen in any other pair and consistent with possible label leakage during rating; we plot it for transparency but do not rely on it.
+Because we evaluated a single model on a single run, these results speak to agreement with human judgment on two MQs and not to the stability of that agreement across runs or models; a stronger validation would require at least a second independent run and a second model, plus $\geq 5$ complete raters per topic with pre-registered bootstrap CIs on $\bar{\kappa}_{\text{LH}} - \bar{\kappa}_{\text{HH}}$.